core-wg/coap-pubsub/draft-ietf-core-coap-pubsub.md

 Note that the "rt" attribute is not included in the returned link in the example response.
 This is because the query in the request already constrains all links in the response to be only of type "core.ps.data".
+Therefore, including the "rt" attribute for each returned link would be unnecessary and would make the response size much larger.
+So the broker, in this example case, was implemented to elide these attributes always, to minimize the size of discovery response payloads.

 ## Topic Collection Interactions {#topic-collection-interactions}

-These are the interactions that can happen directly with a specific topic collection.
+Topic collection interactions are the interactions that can happen directly with a specific topic collection.

+The CoRE Link Format responses shown in the examples in this section are illustrative only.
+The normative requirements for this format are defined in {{RFC6690}}.
+The examples make minimal use of CoRE Link Format attributes, in order to reduce the size of responses: this is beneficial for clients connected to constrained networks.
+In general, a broker MAY include any CoRE Link Format attributes in each returned link, for example to meet specific use case requirements.

 ### Retrieving all topics {#topic-get-all}

-A client can request a collection of the topics present in the broker by making a GET request to the collection URI.
+A client can request a collection of the topics present in the broker by making a GET request to the topic collection URI.

 On success, the broker returns a 2.05 (Content) response, specifying the list of links to topic resources associated with this topic collection (see {{topic-resource-representation}}).

 A client MAY retrieve a list of links to topics it is authorized to access, based on its permissions.
-The payload content-format 40 ("application/link-format") MUST be at least supported for the collection resource.
+The payload content-format 40 ("application/link-format") MUST be at least supported for the topic collection resource.
-Note that no "rt" or "ct" attributes are returned for the topic resources in the example payload, because the resource type (rt="core.ps.conf") is already implied by this specification for the topic collection and the content-format (TBD606) is implied by the resource type.

 Example: